astrotars/stream-android-custom-timeline/README.md

 }
 ```

 Here we use Stream Java's `CloudClient` from the [Cloud package](https://getstream.github.io/stream-java/io/getstream/cloud/package-summary.html).
-This set of classes take our frontend token which allows the mobile app to communicate directly with Stream.
+This set of classes takes our frontend token which allows the mobile app to communicate directly with Stream.
 We are authenticated only to post activities for the actor SU:john (SU means Stream User).
 Since we aren't storing a corresponding object in a database, we generate an id to keep each post unique.
 We also pass along a message payload which is what our followers will see.

 You may be wondering what the `client.flatFeed("user")` is referring to.
-In order for this to work, we need to set up a flat feed called "user" in Stream.
+For this to work, we need to set up a flat feed called "user" in Stream.
 This is where every user's feed, which only contains their messages will be stored.
 Later we'll see how one user can follow another user's feed.

 Inside of your Stream development app create a flat feed called "user":

 ![](images/create-user-feed.png)

 That's all we need for Stream to store our messages.
-Once all of functions return we return to the user's profile screen which will display our posted messages.
+Once all of the functions return we return to the user's profile screen which will display our posted messages.
 We'll build this next.

 ### Step 3: Displaying Messages on our Profile